 Conclusion

-In sum, a keffiyeh is a widely used product today.
-It embodies the beautiful culture of our Arabian brothers, which has been honed through time.
+In summary, the keffiyeh is a widely used product today.
+It embodies the beautiful, honed culture of our Arabian brothers.
+This cloth has been used to symbolize the unity and political ideology of many organizations worldwide.